University of Melbourne ALP Club

 The University of Melbourne Australian Labor Party Club is a political student club at the University of Melbourne.
 It is the oldest student political club in Australia, founded in 1925- several months prior to the Sydney University Labor Club.
-Many members go on to be members of Parliament.

 It was founded to provide a means of organising students who support the Australian Labor Party.
+The club prides itself on participating in social movements for a progressive and socialist Australia, drawing inspiration from union movements and supporting the rights of workers avidly.
+In fact, it is notable that the Labour Day strikes and now holiday are based on the stone masons building the University of Melbourne where the club operates.

 The club has been hugely influential on the University of Melbourne Student Union, and its members have held numerous positions within it.
-The club is strongly associated with the Labor Left of the Australian Labor Party.

 History

 The ALP Club was originally established as the Labour Club in 1925 by Lloyd Ross, Brian Fitzpatrick and Ralph Gibson.
 The Club grew to have 200 members, and in 1932 was the largest club on campus.
 In response to Communist influence on the club, in 1934 B. A. Santamaria formed a more moderate Labour-aligned club, the Radical Club.
 Throughout the 1930s, 40s and 50s the club was central to campus life, with members being prominent in clubs and societies, the running of the SRC and in the student magazine Farrago, as well as producing their own magazine Proletariat to distribute their ideas.
 In the 1950s, future Victorian Premier John Cain and future Opposition Leader Clyde Holding were involved in the organising of the club.

 In the late 1980s and early 1990s, the ALP Club was closely involved in the Left Alliance, a group of left-wing students that opposed the union between the Labor Club (affiliated to the Labor Right) and Liberal Club.

 In 2003, the Clubs & Societies Department of the Student Union, which had a Liberal Club and Labor Club majority, disaffiliated the ALP Club on a technicality.
 Despite lengthy attempts to overturn this decision, the student union was put into liquidation before the issue could be resolved.

 The club has been affiliated to the Melbourne University Student Union (MUSU), and more recently the University of Melbourne Student Union (UMSU).
 After rebuilding throughout the early-mid 2000s, tickets for the Student Union election that had the involvement of the Club have won the majority of elections, usually under the banner of the Stand Up! ticket.
 Several members of the Club have also gone on to be President of the National Union of Students.

 The culture of Victorian politics has been heavily moulded by the influence of the club, especially in the mid-20th century.